Voilett-Roze/asus/pyTivo-on-AsusWRT-Merlin-Router:--How-To-Guide.md

     chmod a+rx /opt/etc/init.d/S50pyTivo
     /opt/etc/init.d/S50pyTivo start

-It now should auto-start on router reboot.
+It now should auto-start on router reboot as well.

 11)  The start-up script provides an easy way to enable or disable logging from pyTivo.
 I suggest leave it by default to create a log file under your pyTivo directory until you're sure it's running OK.
 But it can grow quite large as it logs a lot of messages just from normal activity.
 Once you're satisfied it's working correctly, you can easily turn off logging by creating a dummy file in the pyTivo directory named _NOLOG_, then restarting pyTivo